Dominic Smith Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.
+- The pitching staff for the Twins has a collective 10 K/9, the second-best in MLB.

-- The Twins have a 3.15 team ERA that ranks fourth among all league pitching staffs.
+- The Twins have a 3.48 team ERA that ranks seventh across all MLB pitching staffs.

-- Twins pitchers combine to surrender 23 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Twins pitchers combine to rank 17th in baseball in home runs given up (24 total, 1.1 per game).

+- Ober makes his first start of the season for the Twins.

 © 2023 Data Skrive.
 All rights reserved.